Snapshots of Food Industry News

 Delhi based Tpot Café gets pre-series A funding

-Tpot Café, specialist in chai-nashta has announced that they have closed their pre-series A funding.
-With the new funding Tpot plans to expand its presence with 19 more outlets by year end.
+Tpot Café, a specialist in chai-nashta has announced that they have closed their pre-series A funding.
+With the new funding, Tpot plans to expand its presence with 19 more outlets by year-end.
 By March 2018 they aim to have around 200 outlets all over India.
 Since Tpot has found its niche in the corporate sector like MakeMyTrip, Goibibo, BPTP Park Centra, World Trade Tower and so it intends to expand further in this space, besides penetrating into metro stations and hospitals.
 Presently Tpot has 21 outlets in Delhi-NCR and intends to be highly accessible to customers.
 The company has revenues of Rs.6 crore currently which it intends to double by March 2017.
 After opening their new outlets in Delhi-NCR Tpot Café will begin launches in other cities.
 The company is also planning to introduce a varied range of packaged teas and refreshment home deliveries.
 They also intend to be a part of the growing health and wellness market.

 Elanpro launches beverage dispenser machine ‘Hot Wonder’

-SPM is well-known for their ability to make a cup of hot chocolate since decades.
+SPM is well-known for their ability to make a cup of hot chocolate for decades.
 This dispenser is user-friendly and can produce 12 cups of hot coffee.
 Hot wonder costs Rs.35, 000 at the entry level.
-Elanpro range of beverage dispensers from SPM are sturdy and have solid steel frames and bases that provide proper support.
+An elanpro range of beverage dispensers from SPM are sturdy and have solid steel frames and bases that provide proper support.
 The company also has plans to introduce other SPM products which they will market, sell and provide after-sale service and support through their existing network once the association progresses.